|

 which can become on some platforms very memory expensive to create a new process.

-that if the Parent Process which wants to start a side process,
+that in the Parent Process that wants to start a side process,

-fork() causes to clone the memory of the parent for the child.
+fork() causes to clone the memory heap of the parent for the child.

 This will double the used memory for a short time.

-Given a fairly large application which is close to the systems memory quota,
+Given a fairly large application that is close to the system's memory quota,

 it might fail to just create a small application like ls,